 - Hard throttling Like most ESPs, Amazon SES throttles sending for new customers.
 But unlike most ESPs, SES does not queue and slowly release throttled messages.
 Instead, it hard-fails the send API call.
 A strategy for retrying errors is required with any ESP; you're likely to run into it right away with Amazon SES. - Tags limitations Amazon SES's handling for tags is a bit different from other ESPs.
 Anymail tries to provide a useful, portable default behavior for its tags feature.
 See Tags and metadata below for more information and additional options. - No merge_metadata Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's merge_metadata feature is not available.
 (See Tags and metadata below for more information.) - Open and click tracking overrides Anymail's track_opens and track_clicks are not supported.
 Although Amazon SES does support open and click tracking, it doesn't offer a simple mechanism to override the settings for individual messages.
-If you need this feature, provide a custom ConfigurationSetName in Anymail's esp_extra.

-No delayed sending Amazon SES does not support send_at.

-- No global send defaults for non-Anymail options With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email. - Arbitrary alternative parts allowed Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part).

-- AMP for Email Amazon SES supports sending AMPHTML email content.
-To include it, use message. attach_alternative("...AMPHTML content...", "text/x-amp-html") (and be sure to also include regular HTML and text bodies, too). - Spoofed To header and multiple From emails allowed Amazon SES is one of the few ESPs that supports spoofing the To header (see Additional headers) and supplying multiple addresses in a message's from_email.
-(Most ISPs consider these to be very strong spam signals, and using either them will almost certainly prevent delivery of your mail.)
+If you need this feature, provide a custom ConfigurationSetName in Anymail's esp_extra. - No delayed sending Amazon SES does not support send_at. - No global send defaults for non-Anymail options With the Amazon SES backend, Anymail's global send defaults are only supported for Anymail's added message options (like metadata and esp_extra), not for standard EmailMessage attributes like bcc or from_email. - Arbitrary alternative parts allowed Amazon SES is one of the few ESPs that does support sending arbitrary alternative message parts (beyond just a single text/plain and text/html part). - AMP for Email Amazon SES supports sending AMPHTML email content.
+To include it, use message. attach_alternative("...AMPHTML content...", "text/x-amp-html") (and be sure to also include regular HTML and text bodies, too). - Envelope-sender is forwarded Anymail's envelope_sender becomes Amazon SES's FeedbackForwardingEmailAddress (for the SES v2 API; or for SES v1 either Source or ReturnPath).